Mike Trbovich: First Miller administration

 Miller proved to be a weak president.
 He was markedly indecisive, changing his mind repeatedly and putting off decisions.
 Eventually, the reform movement he led began to stall.

-Miller staffed his team with a number of young, inexperienced campaign staffers.
-These individuals had filled critical roles in the presidential campaign, but their lack of mining or union backgrounds caused a rift with the senior union leaders.
-The college-educated staffers alienated other, more conservative leaders such as Trbovich, who described them as "leftwing radicals from New York and Boston..."
+Miller staffed his team with a number of young campaign staffers.
+These individuals had filled critical roles in the presidential campaign, but their lack of mining background alienated other, more conservative leaders such as Trbovich, who described them as "leftwing radicals from New York and Boston..."

 Miller's first major defeat came in early 1973.
 For the first time in UMWA history, the executive board proposed and debated a budget.
 Miller budgeted $14 million for organizing, additional safety staff, and government relations.
 But he soon lost control of the council meeting to Trbovich.
 He was unable to obtain a motion to cut off debate or hold a vote, and the meeting ran for 14 days.
 In the end, the board cut $2 million from Miller's budget.

 In 1974, Trbovich led another executive board rebellion against Miller.
 After lengthy and acrimonious debate, the board voted to cut the Miller-proposed budget for organizing and political activity by a third.

 Trbovich subsequently accused Miller of financial mismanagement, and filed charges with the U.S. Dept. of Labor against the president.
 Miller described the charges as "politically inspired", and they were eventually found to be without merit.
 In retaliation, Miller took away Trbovich's supervision of the union's safety division.

 Trbovich continued to attack Miller the following year.
 In early June 1974, Trbovich circulated a letter among UMWA's board of directors accusing Miller—and, to a lesser degree, Patrick—of gross financial mismanagement.
 He accused Miller of overspending and paying raises to staff who contributed little to the union's mission.
 He reiterated charges that Miller had let the union fall into "radical" hands.